bkuhn/talks/Bloomberg-Visit-2014_Commercial/commercial.markdown

 + Software is governed by copyright &hellip;
        + &hellip; since it's expression fixed in a tangible medium.

+       + &ldquo;To promote the Progress of Science and useful Arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries;&rdquo;

 + only way to give those freedoms is to give a license.

 # What Free Software License Does?